+The site is estimated to contain approximately 41 million tons of reserves with approximately 30 percent waste.
+This mine plan provides for 2.6 million tons of material moved annually with the 30 percent overburden waste factor, for a maximum annual crusher feed of 2 million tons (1.33 million cubic yards) per year for up to 30 years of production at SCQ.
 Approximately 30 percent of the materials mined are expected to be overburden.
 Overburden generated from the mining will be hauled to designated areas and stored temporarily.
-Overburden will remain onsite to be used for reclamation (i.e., for backfilling the pit and creating the 3H:1V fill slopes from the pit bottom up to 1,060 feet msl).
+Overburden will remain on-site to be used for reclamation (i.e., for backfilling the pit and creating the 3H:1V fill slopes).
+The topography of the completed Parcel B will be a broad valley, oriented north-south.
+The ponds will remain.